JackDinsmore/Vokdh/readme.md

 ## To do

-1. Do a basic translation view
 1. Typing
+1. Colored backgrounds
+1. Outline
+1. Help window
+1. Dictionary
+1. Mouseover overlay for translation
 1. Create the language font